🚀 See Middesk in action with an instant, self-guided demo

 • Real estate agents

 Finally, many types of businesses choose to implement CIPs even though they aren’t legally required to.
 This is because it helps them reduce risk, provide safer and more secure services, and establish trust between everyone who uses their platform.
+Many choose to integrate this as part of their full KYB process, so it’s important to use the correct tools to integrate a CIP program with KYB.

 What are the 6 core CIP requirements?